Ultsi00/fdf/README.md

 # fdf
+Created in macOS.
+Requires Minilibx (see path in Makefile).
-simple wire-frame to display landscape altitudes
+Simple wireframe to display landscape altitudes.

-Makefile is set-up to use MiniLibX directly from pre-installed system files.
-In order to compile fluently, re-link Makefile MiniLibX utilization to /man3 (unless your OS contains MiniLibX)
+Maps are read to 2D char array.
+Projection are ortographic and isometric.